F1 Drivers Heights, Weights & Ages Revealed: How Tall Are Hamilton, Verstappen & Co?

 Who is the Shortest F1 Driver of All Time?

-While Yuki Tsunoda is the shortest driver on the current grid, he’s not the shortest in F1 history.
+While Yuki Tsunoda is the shortest driver in recent times, he’s not the shortest in F1 history.
 That title goes to Andrea Montermini, who stood at just 1.57 meters (5 ft 1 in)—a full 2cm shorter than Tsunoda.

 The Italian driver made his Formula 1 debut in 1994, racing for the underdog Pacific team, and later made four starts with Forti before the team folded in 1996.
 Though his F1 career was brief—just 19 starts in total—Montermini went on to enjoy a successful run in sportscar racing, including appearances at Le Mans and championship wins in the Italian GT and International GT Open Series.